 The typical makeup looks over the past few years have been pretty severe, with thick, dark brows, matte lipstick, and heavily lined eyes.

 As fashion trends work in ebbs and flows, it makes perfect sense that a lot of people are choosing to go for a more natural makeup look.

-A natural makeup look sounds like it should be easy, right?
+First of all…a natural makeup look sounds like it should be easy, right?
 After all, a minimalist look should equal a minimal amount of effort… But that assumption is oh so wrong!

-In fact, it takes a skilled hand and some smart tricks to apply a pretty and more relaxed natural makeup look.
+But…in fact… it takes a skilled hand and some smart tricks to apply a pretty and more relaxed natural makeup look.